Rokumaehn/AutoMapPins/readme.md

 You can also now choose to have smaller pin marker and text to further reduce map clutter.
 Icons are 25% smaller and text about 50% smaller.

+As of Version 1.3.0.0 dungeon pins are now persistent!
+This means their toggles in the settings work slightly different.
+Instead of hiding/showing the corresponding pins, the setting now determines whether or not newly discovered locations will be added to the map or not.

 ##  Planned Features
 * Pins for Points of Interests like ruins, stone circles and camps